luke185/CP3407_MyClean/iteration_1.md

 >   V1: Week / Chapter 4
 1. Add page to display all company listings
 2. Create database logic to store companies
+3. Allow companies to set and update their availability for display.
 ### + DONE
 >   V1: Week / Chapter ...